 The housing bubble that affected all real estate markets in Florida was the result of the credit bubble that provided very cheap short-term credit.

-The current sales that we see in Pensacola have exceeded "normal" market conditions as the market continues to grows in 2017 (also see First-Half 2017 year in review).
+The current sales that we see in Pensacola have exceeded "normal" market conditions as the market continues to grow in 2017 (also see First-Half 2017 year in review).

 That is, people are buying and selling homes in the Pensacola area at levels that are now above 2002 levels.
-When you examine the home sales in 1999, 2000 and 2001, you will see there is a consistency that reflect and are indicative normal Pensacola market conditions.
+When you examine the home sales in 1999, 2000 and 2001, you will see there is a consistency that reflects and are indicative normal Pensacola market conditions.
 The current market has now exceeded the normal trend.

-The inventory of listed homes in the greater Pensacola and Destin markets is entering a "sellers market".
+The inventory of listed homes in the greater Pensacola and Destin markets has entered a "seller's market."
 The current inventory of available homes and condos for sale is the lowest it has been the last eleven years, since 2005.

 There are still some good real estate values available on a case-by-case basis, but overall prices are slowly increasing.
 Good values sell quickly while overpriced properties can stay on the market for years.